dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-02-Power-of-Visualizing-Convolution-Neural-Networks.md

 In this notebook, we will try to answer the question "What CNN sees?" using [Cats vs Dogs Redux](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data) Competition dataset from kaggle.
 We will implement this using one of the popular deep learning framework <span class='yellow'>Keras</span> .

-> All the codes implemented in Jupyter notebook in [Keras](https://github.com/dudeperf3ct/DL_notebooks/blob/master/Transfer%20Learning/transfer_learning_keras.ipynb), [PyTorch](https://github.com/dudeperf3ct/DL_notebooks/blob/master/Transfer%20Learning/transfer_learning_pytorch.ipynb), and [fastai](https://github.com/dudeperf3ct/DL_notebooks/blob/master/Transfer%20Learning/transfer_learning_fastai.ipynb).
+> All the codes implemented in Jupyter notebook in [Keras](https://github.com/dudeperf3ct/DL_notebooks/blob/master/Vis%20CNN/vis_cnn_keras.ipynb) and [fastai](https://github.com/dudeperf3ct/DL_notebooks/blob/master/Vis%20CNN/vis_cnn_fastai.ipynb).

-> *All codes can be run on Google Colab (link provided in notebook).* [Awesome Tensorflow Library](https://github.com/PAIR-code/saliency/blob/master/Examples.ipynb) by PAIR Initiative, [Lucid](https://github.com/tensorflow/lucid) by Tensorflow and [Keras Vis Library](https://raghakot.github.io/keras-vis/).
+> *All codes can be run on Google Colab (link provided in notebook).* [Awesome Tensorflow Library](https://github.com/PAIR-code/saliency/blob/master/Examples.ipynb) by PAIR Initiative, [Lucid](https://github.com/tensorflow/lucid) by Tensorflow, [Keras Vis Library](https://raghakot.github.io/keras-vis/) and [PyTorch](https://github.com/utkuozbulak/pytorch-cnn-visualizations).
 Try to use libraries instead of writing from scratch.
 Not that it is bad practise.
 But try to stand on the the shoulder of giants.

 Hey yo, but how to see what a CNN sees?